 When approached incorrectly, money can become a contentious issue, putting strain on a business relationship.
 That’s why your payment terms should be as detailed as possible.

-Another important reason for having a contract is to be able to handle disputes without risking the relationship breaking down.
+Another important reason for having a contract is to be able to handle disputes without risking breach of contract or the relationship breaking down.

 While a contract can offer legal protection, it can also protect you from having to go to court in the first place.
 And this is usually beneficial to both parties, due to the time and expense involved in legal action.

 So, make sure your contract states, clearly, what you and your client agree to do if something goes wrong.
-This might include mediation or arbitration as a last resort before you call in the lawyers.
+This might include mediation or arbitration as a last resort before you call in the lawyers for legal advice.

 By signing the agreement, both you and your client agree to certain roles and responsibilities in a bid to deliver the service or project in question.
 If one of you fails to live up to your end of the bargain, it could jeopardize the success of the agreement.